-A fakakta is a thing, object or person that is completely fucked up.
+A fakakta is a thing, object or person that is completely messed up.

 It is not working as it should be, or maybe it should not have been working from the start.

 This Yiddish term is the perfect slang for anything that is negative.
 Your house is falling apart?
 It’s “fakakta”.
 Your kid likes eating worms?
 He’s “fakakta”.
 You just lost your job, your partner left you and you got kicked out of your house?
 Well, your life is “fakakta”.

 “Fakakta” is one of the most used cuss terms in the Yiddish language.

 According to Your Dictionary, “fakakta” is just a common mispelling of the term “verkakte”, meaning “shit” or “crappy”.

 However, according to C. A. Pinkham’s “A Guide To Swearing In Yiddish”, “fakakta” is a perfectly good Yiddish word on its own.

 It is derived from the vulgar Yiddish verb “kakn”, meaning “to shit”.